bonny/WordPress-Simple-Fields/readme.txt

 Simple Fields comes bundled with a useful variation of fields.
 Note that any field can be added any number of times to a post using repeatable fields.

-The fields that are included in Simple Fields are:
+Fields types available in Simple Fields:

 * **Text**<br>
 A simple text input to enter any kind of information.